TLRKiliann/phpython-server/README.md

 # proxyserv
 Proxy + server demo

-#http.server and many libraries : \
+# Many libraries and modules : \
+- SimpleHTTPRequestHandler
+- socketserver
+- TCPServer
--
+- http.server

 # Some tricks to understand how it work : \
 - To launch server with a listner port : \